 Lesser Spotted Eagle (Aquila pomarina) chicks at Riga Zoo. – Photo: Sergejs Čičagovs

-In 2014, responding to the Pallas's Cat (Felis manul) EEP initiative, along with another 10 zoos, Riga Zoo donated EUR 500 to support field studies on Pallas's Cats in Iran, Nepal and Mongolia.
+In 2014, responding to the Pallas's Cat (Felis manul) EEP initiative, along with another 10 zoos, Riga Zoo provided a financial support to field studies on Pallas's Cats in Iran, Nepal and Mongolia.

 Pallas's Cat (Felis manul). – Photo: Elīna Gulbe

-In 2018, Riga Zoo is going to provide a donation to support the Amur Tiger (Panthera tigris altaica) conservation project in Zov Tigra National Park in Russian Far East.
+In 2018, Riga Zoo provided a financial support to the Amur Tiger (Panthera tigris altaica) conservation project in Zov Tigra National Park in Russian Far East.
 The project is implemented by the Phoenix Fund and funded by Kolmarden Zoo.

 Amur Tiger (Panthera tigris altaica). – Photo: Elīna Gulbe